cfengine/documentation/reference/functions/selectservers.markdown

 * `query` : An optional query string, *in the range* .\*
 * `regex` : A regular expression to match success, *in the range* .\*

-If a query string is sent, this regular expression is anchored, meaning it must match the entire resulting reply.
+If a query string is sent, this regular expression is [anchored][anchored], meaning it must match the entire resulting reply.
 If `query` is empty, then no reply-checking is performed (and any server reply is deemed to be satisfactory).